cujarrett/learning-aws/aws-certified-solutions-architect–associate/databases.md

 ### RDS Encryption At Rest
 Encryption at rest is supported for MySQL, Oracle, SQL Server, PostgreSQL, MariaDB, Aurora.
 Encryption is done using the AWS Key Management Service (KMS).
 Once your RDS instance is encrypted, as are its backups, read replicas, and snapshots.

+Encryption at rest is available for the following RDS database types:
+- MySQL
+- Oracle
+- SQL Server
+- PostgreSQL
+- MariaDB
+- Aurora

 #### RDS Multi-AZ (Multiple Availability Zone)
 Multi-AZ allows you to have an exact copy of your production database in another Availability Zone.
 AWS handles the replicatoon for you, so when your production database is written to, this write will automatically be synchronized to the stand by database.

 In the event of planned database maintenance, DB instance failure, or an Availability Zone failure, Amazon RDS will automatically failover to the standby so that database operations can resume quickly without administrative intervention.

 Multi-AZ is for Disaster Recovery only.
 It is not primarily used for improving performance.
 For performance improvement, you need Read Replicas.

+You can force a failover from one Availability Zone to another by rebooting the RDS instance.

 Multi-AZ is available for the following RDS database types:
 - SQL Server